jhondrheydacudao/draco-daemon_v2/README.md

 Configuration settings can be adjusted in the `config.json` file.
 This includes the authentication key for API access.

 ## Usage
-The daemon runs as a background service, interfacing with the Hydra Panel for operational commands and status updates.
+The daemon runs as a background service, interfacing with the Draco Panel for operational commands and status updates.
 It is not typically interacted with directly by end-users.

 ## Contributing
 Contributions to enhance the functionality or performance of the Draco Daemon are encouraged.
 Please submit pull requests for any enhancements.